"I Can't Meditate" — Mindfulness for Anxious, Racing Minds

 What "Observing Thoughts Without Judgment" Actually Means

 You've probably heard this phrase a hundred times.
 Here's what it means in practice: when you have an anxious thought, instead of believing it, arguing with it, or panicking about it — you just notice it's there.
 Like seeing a notification pop up on your phone and choosing not to open it.
+This same skill helps when you're caught in a doom-scrolling cycle about AI news — you notice the compulsion without acting on it.

 The goal is to go from being fused with a thought (you ARE the thought, it IS reality) to observing it (you're HAVING the thought, and it may or may not reflect reality).
+When fusion becomes extreme — when reality itself starts feeling unreal — that can tip into derealization, which deserves its own attention.

 Fused with the thought "Something terrible is going to happen."